Back to Garden for Nutrition Index

 High in tannin like bitter compounds.

-Preparation: Eat raw
+Preparation: Eat leaves raw

 or boil lightly and drain water to remove bitters.